hederdavid/hederdavid/README.md

 # 💫 About Me:
-📚 Studying Information Systems at IFBA in Vitória da Conquista;<br>🌱 Learning Vue.js
+📚 Studying Information Systems at IFBA in Vitória da Conquista;<br>🌱 Learning Vue.js, PHP and Laravel;

 ## 🌐 Socials: